Close

 Study abroad and internship scholarships are disbursed after verification of participation is received.

 SDSU is required to apply all scholarship funds directly to current-year institutional charges.
-San Diego State University policy is to apply scholarship funds directly to charges for the semester’s basic tuition and fees, residence hall charges, and other eligible institutional expenses (including financial aid overpayments) at the time of disbursement.
+San Diego State University policy is to apply scholarship funds directly to charges for the semester’s basic tuition and fees, housing and meal charges, and other eligible institutional expenses (including financial aid overpayments) at the time of disbursement.
 Any excess scholarship aid will be refunded to the student directly via direct deposit (if enrolled) or check.

 The Scholarship Office highly recommends that students enroll in direct deposit for the most timely receipt of funds.
 Students may sign up for direct deposit via the "Financial Account" tile in my.SDSU.